AK140/InfectedPlugin/README.md

 InfectedPlugin
 ==============

-This is a plugin designed to attack.
+This is a plugin designed to attack servers.
 Never expect any "stable" updates to InfectedPlugin, there may be certain bug-fix updates etc etc, but don't expect any permenant stability updates other than bukkit updates.

 The plugin will live on for official updates until all official Developers decide to cancel InfectedPlugin, however, when we are done with InfectedPlugin, we will make sure the final update works and is stable.